-Your database and connecting with them in real time is more important than ever—but maybe you aren't sure of the best way to do that.
+Building and connecting with your database in real time is the key to closing more transactions in today's hot market.
 Here are a few tips for engaging with clients and potential leads, no matter your form of communication.
-Remember: when it comes to connecting, it's all about the first 5 minutes!
+Remember—when it comes to connecting, it's all about the first five minutes!

 Make It Count

-Keep in mind: you should always text before you call.
+In most cases, you should always text before you call.
 If you do opt for a phone call, then it needs to count.
-Take advantage of many smart phones' capability to transcribe voicemail messages, and include specific details that will entice potential clients to return your message.
+Most smartphones are able to transcribe voicemail messages, so you can include specific details that will entice potential clients to return your message.

-- "Hi Frank, it's Brad.
+- "Hi [NAME], it's [NAME].
 I know you reached out a while ago about wanting to know the value of your home.
 I went back and pulled your file and was comparing it against some recent comps in your area.
-In looking at things, I think I can net you an extra $8,000-$10,000 for your house.
+With today's market being so hot, I think I can net you an extra $8,000 to $10,000 for your house.
 I'd love to talk through it and get your opinion.
-Give me a call back today so I can take 5 minutes to run through it with you.
+Give me a call back today so I can take five minutes to run through it with you.
 919-555-1234.
 Thanks!"